 Kmdr is similar to ExplainShell but with some additional features.
 The ExplainShell helps you to learn Linux commands only.
 But what if you want to learn other CLI commands, for example Python?
 You won’t find explanation of Python commands in ExplainShell.
 This is where Kmdr comes in rescue.
 Kmdr provides explanation for a lot of CLI commands including ansible, conda, docker, git, go, kubectl, mongo, mysql, npm, ruby gems, vagrant and hundreds of other programs such as those built into bash.
 Sounds good?
 Great!
 Check the following link to learn to use Kmdr.

-Like I already said, all of the tools mentioned here may not be useful all the time.
+Like I already said, all of the aforementioned tools may not be useful all the time.
 Try one at a time and find if helps for your day-to-day job in any way.

 These tools are not just for sysadmins, but for anyone who wants to improve their Linux command line skill-sets in general.
 I will keep adding more useful tools and applications in this list.
 If you feel any other tool should be added in this list, feel free to let me know in the comment section below.
 I will check and update the list accordingly.